rkd103/Group-11/README.md

 Design and develop a Facebook-like social media platform that will have a number of different functionalities based on the stackholder's expectations.
 ### Features: ###
 * A user will be able to:
-  * login into his or her account, connect with his or her friends, and access their timelines
+  * create/login into his or her account, connect with his or her friends, and access their timelines
   * compose, edit, and post statuses on his or her timeline
   * send and accept friend requests to and from other users
     * this privilege will, in turn, grant the current user the ability to befriend another user, which enables the customer to interact with the assets of the recently acquainted associate